michaelrsweet/htmldoc/README.md

 The Graphics Interchange Format is the copyright and GIF is the service mark property of CompuServe Incorporated.

-Intel is a registered trademark of Intel Corporation.

 Linux is a registered trademark of Linus Torvalds.

 macOS is a registered trademark of Apple Inc.

 Microsoft and Windows are registered trademarks of Microsoft Corporation.

-Solaris is a registered trademark of Sun Microsystems, Inc.

-SPARC is a registered trademark of SPARC International, Inc.

 UNIX is a registered trademark of the X/Open Company, Ltd.